At COP29 Azerbaijan, Friendship’s achievements were shared in an insightful workshop as a model for managing climate migration.

 Resilience Begins with Rights: Barrister Ayesha Taasin Khan

 Securing legal rights for internally displaced persons is both a moral obligation and a responsibility of states.
 Ayesha Taasin Khan, Senior Director and Head of Inclusive Citizenship at Friendship, reminded the audience that the Paris Agreement highlights the need to protect vulnerable communities, many of whom are climate migrants.
-Field experiences of Friendship illuminate how legal rights can empower communities to enhance locally led adaptation, sustainability, and resilience.

-Friendship’s Inclusive Citizenship programme in particular helps residents secure legal rights, particularly those who lose documentation due to the shifting char islands.
-Without land rights, they lack access to legal services, education, and government participation.
+Field experiences illuminate how legal rights can empower communities to enhance locally led adaptation, sustainability, and resilience.
+Friendship’s Inclusive Citizenship programme in particular helps residents secure legal rights, particularly those who lose documentation and livelihoods due to the shifting char islands.
+Without land rights, migrants lack access to legal services, education, and government participation.
 Friendship’s paralegals assist with obtaining documentation, leading to improved school enrolment, higher employment, and a stronger sense of community ownership.

-Address the Diverse Needs of Displaced Communities: Prof. Francois Gemenne
+Address the Diverse Needs of Displaced Communities: Prof. François Gemenne

-Professor François Gemenne, Director of Hugo Observatory, praised Friendship’s work in Bangladesh, noting its success in addressing the diverse needs of climate-displaced communities.
-He highlighted the importance of focusing on habitability as it reflects the subjective perceptions of affected communities, not just climate models.
+Professor François Gemenne, Director of Hugo Observatory, praised Friendship’s work in Bangladesh.
+He highlighted the importance of focusing on the subjective perceptions of affected communities, not just climate models.
+Access to climate information and services should be easier so that communities can choose to stay or leave, since forced immobility is just as critical as forced displacement.

 Legal Rights are Empowering Tools: HRH Princess Esmeralda of Belgium